jaykay0408/Auto-Car-Data-Mining/README.md

 project.
 However, you still need to install them to mount a camera correctly.

+In addition, you need to follow the instruction “Configure the Servo to 90 degree” before you secure 3 servos (pan, tilt and steering).
+Run “picar servo-install” on your Raspberry Pi until you complete the assembly.

+After the assembly, calibrate the car by following the instruction on a manual and keep the calibration results from the following config file:

+    $ cat /home/pi/SunFounder_PiCar-V/remote_control/remote_control/driver/config
+    forward_A = 0
+    forward_B = 0
+    turning_offset = 14
+    pan_offset = -64
+    tilt_offset = 30

 ***[Optional] Understanding Raspberry Pi***
 - If you are not familiar with Raspberry Pi 4, learn Raspberry Pi first at http://bit.ly/DMCAR2